thesaurus-linguae-aegyptiae/btsdoc/db_structure_bts3.rst

     This field is a list of (human-readable) user names that have this role.

 :``userRoles``:
     Contrary to its name, this field contains a list of couchDB ids of `BTSUserGroup`_ objects.
-I'm not sure what the meaning of this is, but I suppose that all members of these groups kinda also get to have this role??
+All members of one of these groups is also an owner of this role.

 BTSDBConnection
 ~~~~~~~~~~~~~~~